TylerYep/torchinfo/README.md

 ==========================================================================================
 ```

-# Future Plans

-- Support all types of inputs - showing tuples and dict inputs cleanly rather than only using the first tensor in the list.
-- FunctionalNet; figure out a way to hook into functional layers.

 # Contributing

 All issues and pull requests are much appreciated!
 If you are wondering how to build the project: